NYPL/nypl-hold-request-consumer/README.md

 ### Deploying your Lambda

-Travis is configured to deploy automatically on updates to origin/development, origin/qa, and origin/main (i.e. production).
+Travis is configured to deploy automatically on updates to origin/development, origin/qa, and origin/production.

 Deployments (AWS account `nypl-digital-dev`):
  * Production: Lambda > Functions > HoldRequestConsumer-production